Sexual Aversion Disorder: Causes, Effects, Coping & Treatment

 In women, PTSD or post-traumatic stress disorder from traumatic experiences can cause Sexual Aversion Disorder.
 It may include trauma from molestation, rape, incest, or any form of sexual abuse that they have experienced.

-A woman who’s a victim of any form of sexual abuse may exhibit severe aversion to any intimacy.
+A woman or man who’s a victim of any form of sexual abuse may exhibit severe aversion to any intimacy.
 Even though the love and attraction are there, the trauma will remain for abused victims.
-A touch, a simple hug, or a kiss can trigger panic.
+A touch, a simple hug, or a kiss can trigger panic or result in hyper activity.

 It’s one of the most heartbreaking side effects of abuse.
 Some victims will have a hard time moving on from the trauma.
 Even if they get married, SAD can still manifest.
 Because of the said trauma, any form of sexual intimacy that reminds them of their past can cause aversion.